fly-apps/coredns/README.md

 ## Global distribution

-You may have noticed that when we ran `flyctl launch`, we saw the following output [did we really? verify?]: `App will initially deploy to ewr (Secaucus, NJ (US)) region`.
+You may have noticed that when we ran `flyctl launch`, we saw the following output [TODO: did we really? verify?]: `App will initially deploy to ewr (Secaucus, NJ (US)) region`.
 While this is nice, what about the globally-distributedness that we were promised?
 Let's make our app distributed and run all around the world.

 With `flyctl platform regions` we can get an inventory of the available locations that our could run app in: